 This is one statement that is constantly on my mind: I could do more; I could do better.
-No matter what I do, the moment when I am done I think that it can actually be improved in a different way.
-This desire to constantly improve will probably stop me from ever having a normal, routine job.
-I’d come up with automation, optimization, and whatnot to make things better until they work by themselves and then I’d ask for another challenge to take.
+No matter what I do, the moment I am done, I think it can be improved differently.
+This desire to constantly improve will probably stop me from having a regular job.
+Instead, I’d come up with automation, optimization, and whatnot to make things better until they work by themselves, and then I’d ask for another challenge to take.

 The trick is: how can you get satisfied with less?
-There are two options you have here – from a skeptical point of view:
+There are two options you have here – from a sceptical point of view:

-- Less in the material way.
+- Less in a material way.
 This one is easy to control (for me).
-I just don’t go shopping for “whatever”, because if I do, I definitely find things I need / always needed.
-I do targeted shopping: let’s say I want a dress, I know the model, the color, and the general price range and I am really targeted.
-I don’t get distracted by other little things I so, so want.
-It this doesn’t work, you should try to ask yourself a few things:
+I just don’t go shopping for “whatever” because if I do, I definitely find things I need / always need.
+I do targeted shopping: I want a dress, I know the model, the colour, and the general price range, and I am really targeted.
+I don’t get distracted by other little things I so want.
+If this doesn’t work, you should try to ask yourself a few things:

 - Do I need this?

 - Do I need this NOW?

 - Will this actually bring me more benefits?